calais-commits/scrapping-linux/README.md

 ## About

-This script extract the HTML document and list the product name, price and rating from a website, then save then in a .csv doc.
+This script extract the HTML document and list the product name, price and rating from a website, then save it in a .csv doc.

 ## Built With